luk036/luk036.github.io/flows/lubuntu18-04.md

   - Can be run on an old PC computer.
   - Can be run on a USB drive.
 - Open source.
-- Less virus.
+- Less virus 🦠.
 No need antivirus software.
 - Software development.
 - 18.04 LTS is a long-term-support version.